 More experienced Americans, those aged 35-54, are less hopeful about job opportunities as (72%) said they don't think they could find a job in the current market.
 Interestingly, both the younger, 18-24 and older, 55+, populations are a bit more hopeful as about (65%) did not think they would find a job during the COVID-19 outbreak.

-Watch the video below for a summary of the survey:
+Watch the video below and check out the infographic for a summary of the survey:

 States are slowly starting to reopen, and job opportunities are slowly becoming available, but employers must take steps toward ensuring employee safety and job security.
 For recruiters and HR, it will be extra challenging to bring in new talent, so it is important to think outside the box during this unique time.
 Managers also must work harder to make a positive change in their community and make sure their openings are more visible and available.